ky28059/RBot/README.md

 ```

 For slash commands, using the `SlashCommandBuilder`'s `.addStringOption`, `.addUserOption`, etc. methods will be automatically
-parsed to an `argParser` pattern via the factory function.
+parsed to an `argParser` pattern by the factory function.
 ```ts
 // example.ts